SherG/sherrieg/content/blog/electricity-inflation-new-england/index.md

 * Per <em>Reuters</em>, spot rates for LNG carriers soared in June to <a href="https://www.reuters.com/business/energy/lng-tanker-charter-rates-hit-record-highs-demand-soars-2022-06-13/" target="blank">$100k/day</a> for the Atlantic basin.
 (A previous historic high of <a href="https://www.freightwaves.com/news/new-world-record-set-for-shipping-rates-350000-per-day" target="blank">$350k/day</a> was reached in 2021.)
 * Activists have <a href="https://www.bostonglobe.com/2021/11/03/science/maine-voters-reject-transmission-line-that-would-bring-clean-energy-mass/" target="blank">scuttled</a> renewable energy plans for electricity transmission lines carrying <em>hydro</em> power.

-Why the Jones Act has not already been nixed (or waived) is puzzling.
+Why the Jones Act has not already been <a href="https://www.bloomberg.com/opinion/articles/2021-05-17/don-t-waive-the-jones-act-scrap-it" target="blank">nixed</a> is puzzling.
 Here's a passage from the <a href="https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting" target="blank">Doomberg Substack</a> that highlights the problems:

 <div style="padding-left: 2.5em;"><p>A key stipulation of the law is that foreign-owned ships cannot transport goods between two US ports – only ships built, owned, and crewed by Americans are permitted to do so.
 While the US has become the largest producer of natural gas and an ever-larger exporter of LNG, the country does not produce LNG carriers.
 Since <strong>there are no US LNG carriers</strong>, New England cannot benefit from the build-out of LNG export facilities along the Gulf of Mexico, despite having significant LNG import facilities like the one in Everett, Massachusetts.</p></div>